nus-cs2030s/2122-s2/docs/javadoc.md

 3. The summary should be short and succinct.
 It may not be a complete sentence, but it should still be capitalized and ends with a period.
 E.g., ```/** Encapsulates a circle on 2D plane. .. */```

 4. You don't need to write `javadoc` for self-explanatory, simple, obvious, methods.  e.g., `getX()`, unless you want to explain what `x` means.

-## How to generate javadoc
+## How to Generate Javadoc

 In its simplest form, you can generate `javadoc` like this: